December 14

 Conclusion

-To counteract the bump that will occur over time, make sure your ball is consistently regulated with proper air pressure.
+To counteract the bump over time, ensure your ball is consistently regulated with proper air pressure.
 Once a lump or a bump in a basketball has formed, it’s nearly impossible to get out.

-Storing your basketball at the proper temperature will allow the ball to distribute the air temperature evenly.
-If the ball is stored in a cool space, then a hot space, naturally, the air particles will expand and contract.
+Storing your basketball properly will allow the ball to distribute the air temperature evenly.
+If the ball is stored in a cool space, then in a hot space, naturally, the air particles will expand and contract.
 This will put stress on the basketball’s bladder.

-Longevity is what we strive to keep with our basketballs, as buying a new basketball every couple of months can get expensive.
+We strive to keep longevity with our basketballs, as buying a new basketball every couple of months can get expensive.

 Take care of your basketball and store it properly, so the ball maintains its durability and uniform shape.